tyrnaki/metis_coursework/COVID-19/write_up.md

 - Hosted Guests (categorical)
 - Preexisting Condition Score (numeric score based on categorical responses to having health conditions)

-The the dataset that yielded the best performance and interpretability for this project consisted of X rows and Y columns.
+The the dataset that yielded the best performance and interpretability for this project consisted of 32060 rows and 31 columns.

 ## Algorithms
 *EDA*
 1. Download USA datset from ICL Github
 2. Select behavioral, demographic and health data.
-3. Create dummy variables for categorical features and aggregated variables.
+3. Create dummy variables for categorical features and aggregate variables.
-4. Create seperate datasets for behavioral, health, and aggregate data.
+4. Create seperate datasets for behavioral, health, and combined data.

 *Classification Model Exploration*
 1. Upload datasets to "Classification Sandbox"
 2. Determine target imbalance and adjust using sklearn.resample to upsample data where 0 and 1 have equal counts
 3. Test upsampled data on KNN, Logistic Regression, Decision Tree, and Random Forest models.
-4. Determine most effective model through recall and AUC scores (Logistic Regression wins).
+4. Determine most effective dataset and model through recall and AUC scores (combined dataset with Logistic Regression wins).

 *Logistic Regression Exploration*
 1. Upload datasets to "Logistic Regression Sandbox"